rust-lang/rust/CONTRIBUTING.md

 that compiler hackers modify from time to time to adapt to changes in the unstable API of the compiler.

-We need to sync these changes back to this repository periodically.
-If you want to help with that, you have to sync the `rust-lang/rust-clippy` repository with the `subtree` copy of Clippy in the `rust-lang/rust` repository, and update the `rustc-toolchain` file accordingly.
+We need to sync these changes back to this repository periodically, and the changes made to this repository in the meantime also need to be synced to the `rust-lang/rust` repository.

+To avoid flooding the `rust-lang/rust` PR queue, this two-way sync process is done in a bi-weekly basis if there's no urgent changes.
+This is done starting on the day of the Rust stable release and then every other week.
+That way we guarantee that we keep this repo up to date with the latest compiler API, and every feature in Clippy is available for 2 weeks in nightly, before it can get to beta.
+For reference, the first sync following this cadence was performed the 2020-08-27.

+This process is described in detail in the following sections.
 For general information about `subtree`s in the Rust repository see [Rust's `CONTRIBUTING.md`][subtree].

 ### Patching git-subtree to work with big repos